An Interview with Don Oehlecker

 I don’t have much experience working in science labs, so completing the labs that accompany this degree, especially in toxicology, has been challenging.
 Although I have around 20 years of clinical experience in emergency rooms, trauma and orthopedic centers, doing the labs and toxicology work was like learning another language.

-When I first considered enrolling in a forensic science masters program online, I expected to be challenged and to learn quite a bit.
+When I first considered enrolling in a masters program online, I expected to be challenged and to learn quite a bit.
 My MBA experience was disappointing because I was not challenged and, at the end of the program, I had not learned anything new.
 So far, the learning experience at University of Florida has met my expectations and has been a great learning experience.

-In my forensic science program, I have taken classes in forensic etymology, forensic anthropology, toxicology, forensic medicine, statistics and blood spatter.
+In my program, I have taken classes in forensic etymology, forensic anthropology, toxicology, forensic medicine, statistics and blood spatter.
 Most of these classes require a lot of independent research, reading and writing.
 However, for classes like statistics, most of the work involves calculations and problem sets.

 The lab work for these classes provides some practical skills to students who want to work in the field.
 But for someone like me who hasn’t worked in a lab, it can be difficult to acquire the skills needed for lab work.